larsrh/website/topics/crdt/05-tombstones.md

 In other words, the above describes the _interface_ of a 2P-Set, whereas the `MonotonicMap` with an appropriate lattice describes the _implementation_.

+If you're curious about a more formal treatment of this, check out [this side note](05a-adt).
+Otherwise, feel free to skip it.

 ## What's next?

 We've seen how CRDTs can cope with deletion of values.